MMWa/Deep-Movie-Genre-Prediciton/README.md

 # Deep Movie Genre Prediction
 Give the title and description of a movie can the genre be predicted?
+## About
+This repo contains the code for training and running a model the would predict a movies genre given the title and a description.

 ## How to run
 A prediction can be done by calling test.py with all the title and description of a movie.